hihojin/CS-5001-Intensive-Foundations-of-Computer-Science/README.md

 # CS-5001-Intensive-Foundations-of-Computer-Science
-#### DO NOT COPY AND PASTE MY WORK.
 #### 2 major individual assignments I have done in CS 5001
-Maze program and Connect Four game program involve user interaction by providing menu options to the user.
+Maze-solver program and Connect Four game program involve user interaction by providing menu options to the user.

 The major functionality in the Maze program was finding the shortest path to an exit which I utilized BFS